fyears/electron-python-example/README.md

 I do not check `asar` format's availability.
 I guess it will slow down the startup speed.

-After that, you should see the generated packaged Electron in current directory!
+After that, we have the generated packaged Electron in current directory!
 For me, the result is `./pretty-calculator-win32-x64/`.
 On my machine, it's around 170 MB (Electron itself occupies more than 84.2 MB).
-I also tried to compress it, the result `.7z` file is around 43.3 MB.
+I also tried to compress it, the generated `.7z` file is around 43.3 MB.

 Copy / Move the folder(s) to anywhere or other machines to check the result! :-)